Prospects for probing gravitational waves from primordial black hole binaries: Graviton-to-photon conversion

 \section{Graviton-to-photon conversion}

 GWs can be converted into photons in a transverse magnetic field through the inverse Gertsenshtein process~\cite{Gertsenshtein:1961}.
 This offers an alternative channel for observing GWs in frequency ranges not accessible to GW interferometers and has thus been mostly considered for GWs with frequencies above GHz~\cite{Cruise:2012zz,Ejlli:2019bqj,Ringwald:2020ist}.
-Such high-frequency signals can be generated by light PBH binaries.\footnote{A similar proposal was made recently in Ref.~\cite{Herman:2020wao}.
-However, their estimate of the signal is many orders of magnitude stronger than ours.} Asteroid mass PBHs are particularly interesting as their abundance is not constrained, and thus they could make up all of DM~\cite{Carr:2020gox}.
-So far, this range may be tested only indirectly by observing the SGWB associated with the formation of such light PBHs (see \eg~\cite{Saito:2008jc,Assadullahi:2009jc,Bugaev:2010bb,Alabidi:2012ex,Orlofsky:2016vbd,Espinosa:2018eve,Inomata:2018epa,Byrnes:2018txb,Clesse:2018ogk,Wang:2019kaf,Chen:2019xse}).
+Such high-frequency signals can be generated by light PBH binaries~\cite{Herman:2020wao}.
+Asteroid mass PBHs are particularly interesting as their abundance is not constrained, and thus they could make up all of DM~\cite{Carr:2020gox}.
+So far, this range may be tested only indirectly by observing the SGWB associated with the formation of such light PBHs (see \eg~\cite{Saito:2008jc,Assadullahi:2009jc,Bugaev:2010bb,Alabidi:2012ex,Orlofsky:2016vbd,Espinosa:2018eve,Inomata:2018epa,Byrnes:2018txb,Clesse:2018ogk,Cai:2018dig,Wang:2019kaf,Chen:2019xse}).
 This SGWB is, however, strongly tied to the details of the PBH formation scenario and thus its (non-)observation cannot be conclusively tied to the (non-)existence of PBHs.

 As an idealized GW detector, take a cylinder of length $L$ and cross section $A$, with a magnetic field of strength $\bar B_x$ perpendicular to the symmetry axis of the cylinder.
 For $2\pi f L \gg 1$ the photon power through the area $A$ induced by a GW traveling perpendicular to the magnetic field is~\cite{Boccaletti1970,osti_4377804,DeLogi:1977qe} \be P_s(f) \approx \frac{\pi^2}{4\mu_0 c} \bar B_x^2 A L^2 f^2 |h_c(f)|^2 \,, \ee where $|h_c(f)| = 2 f |\tilde h(f)|$ is the dimensionless characteristic strain of the GW.
+The photon power may be resonantly enhanced in narrow frequency bands, determined by the length of the detector, by up to 6 orders of magnitude~\cite{Ejlli:2019bqj}.
+However, in the search of transient GW signals the resonant enhancement is useful only if the frequency of the signal matches one of the resonant frequencies and changes very slowly.